2023 Dutch general election: Reactions

 Following his party's performance, Wilders was praised by Hungary's Prime Minister, Viktor Orbán.
 He was also praised by far-right leaders across Europe such as Marine Le Pen, Matteo Salvini, André Ventura, Alice Weidel, Tom Van Grieken, and Santiago Abascal.

 All parties of the incumbent coalition government lost seats in this election.
 Incumbent coalition party Democrats 66 leader Rob Jetten blamed the senior coalition party VVD and its leader Dilan Yeşilgöz for the successes of Wilders and the PVV in the election, saying on election night that "Yeşilgöz left the door wide open for Wilders" and blaming her party's campaign strategy for allowing "the politics of intolerance [to be] normalized while it should never be normal".
 Yeşilgöz denied her party's strategy was to blame for the PVV's success, saying: "It was not the VVD that made the PVV great.
 The voters did that."

 Government formation

 In February, Kim Putters (PvdA) was appointed informateur to determine the best structure for a new cabinet.
 He recommended forming an extra-parliamentary cabinet with PVV, VVD, NSC, and BBB.
 Under the guidance of informateurs Elbert Dijkgraaf and Richard van Zwol, these parties reached an agreement on 15 May.
 Minister selection began on 23 May with formateur Van Zwol.
-On 28 May, civil servant Dick Schoof (independent) was nominated as Prime Minister after Ronald Plasterk withdrew over integrity concerns.
+On 28 May, civil servant Dick Schoof (independent) was nominated as Prime Minister after Ronald Plasterk withdrew over integrity concerns and other individuals refused.
 The 29 cabinet members were sworn in on 2 July.